lupantech/ineqmath/README.md

 Then, you can then find the model's output in `results/models_results_test_data`.

 If you want to run other models on our test set, you could substitute the model engine name in `ENGINES` of the `.sh` file, and then run it.
+(For )

 To evaluate your model's output and obtain the answer accuracy and step-wise accuracy reported in our paper, please submit your outputs to the [leaderboard](https://huggingface.co/spaces/AI4Math/IneqMath-Leaderboard).
 See [the leaderboard submission instruction](#submit-the-results-to-the-leaderboard) for details.